ckan/ckan/doc/maintaining/filestore.rst

   action, including ``file_create``.

-Methods mentioned lower in the list have wider scope and they should be overriden only if global modification of all corresponding permissions is intended.
+Methods mentioned lower in the list have wider scope and they should be overridden only if global modification of all corresponding permissions is intended.
 The ideal solution is to override auth function with the name that matches the name of the API action that will be affected, but there are situations, where it's not possible.
 For example, file cannot be downloaded via